-The advanced practice providers are nurse practitioners and physician’s assistants.
+Advanced practice providers are nurse practitioners and physician’s assistants.
 They work closely with your surgeon and you.

-Nurses and nursing assistants are the members of your health care team who help you with your daily care while you are in the hospital.
-Nurses are the main team members who provide care for you during your stay.
-Nurses help you with your medicines, teach you and your family and work closely with the other members of your health care team.
-Nurses also assess you during the day and night for your safety.
-They share the information they gather with your other team members.
+Nurses are members of the team who help with your daily care in the hospital.
+They are the main team members during your stay.
+Nurses help with your medicines, teach you and your family, and work closely with the other members of the team.
+Nurses also assess you during the day and night for safety.
+They share the information with other team members.

 Pharmacists on the cardiac surgery unit make sure your medicines are correct, safe, and effective.

-Consult services may include, diabetes management and kidney doctors (for some patients).
+Consult services may include diabetes management and kidney doctors (for some patients).
 Your surgeon works with the consult services that meet your needs.

 Housekeeping staff keep your room and the rest of the hospital clean.